Is the NIV the Word of God?

 COPYRIGHT ©1998 - James M. Frye

-PUBLISHERS NOTE: All scripture quotations are taken from the Authorized King James Bible.
+All scripture quotations are taken from the Authorized King James Bible.
 Any deviations are not intentional.
-All underlines, bold and items within parentheses are the authors.
+All underlines, bold and words within brackets are the author's.

-It is beyond the scope of this booklet to examine all of the various new Bible versions available today.
+It is beyond the scope of this article to examine all of the various new Bible versions available today.
 For the sake of space, I will limit myself to the NIV.
-As for the rest, we will reserve them for future booklets.
+As for the rest, we will reserve them for future articles.